 - Require that a portion of the incentive payment be deferred for one or two years, with future payout contingent upon continued employment or continued employment and performance.

-- Reserve the right of executive management to make downward adjustments to incentives based on such factors as financial and individual performance or other behaviors inconsistent with company expectations.
+- Reserve the right of executive management to make downward adjustments to payments based on such factors as financial and individual performance or other behaviors inconsistent with company expectations.

-- Include a “claw back" provision whereby all or a portion of incentives must be repaid based on factors like inappropriate financials.
+- Include a “claw back" provision whereby all or a portion of the payments must be repaid based on factors like inappropriate financials.

 - Adopt strong corporate governance, including active and effective oversight by executive management and the board of directors.